 Or, if your garden is small and you don’t want a fence, you can try a big border of plants deer tend to avoid.
 Daffodils, for instance, are completely poisonous to eat — root, stem and flower.
 Herbs, particularly those with a strong scent, will also deter deer, as will such flowers as marigolds, peonies and cosmos.

-Here the problem is from below.
-These creatures will dig to get into your fenced-in garden.
-If you have vegetables, they will eat them.
+Groundhogs, squirrels, and chipmunks will dig to get into your fenced-in garden.
+If you have a vegetable garden, they will eat those vegetables.
 If you have flowers, what they won’t destroy they will dig up and leave exposed to the air, killing them unless you put them back into the ground.

 Speaking of which, rabbits won’t dig under your garden but an opening will soon have them chewing your carrots and the leafy greens of a number of flowers and vegetables.